-The next day was a 8 hour matatu (van) ride down the bumpiest road ever known to mankind.
+The next day was a 8 hour hot and sweaty matatu (van) ride down the bumpiest road ever known to mankind.
 Then, a transfer onto a piki piki (motorcycle taxi) and FINALLY we arrived at the older sisters home.
+Exhausted.

 It had taken me 5 days, 4 suitcases, 3 planes, 2 hotels, 1 mutatu, 1 piki piki.
 And we made it.
 Without E. But alive.
 I had successfully done my first cross continental trip with a baby by myself.